xuhdev/homepage-octopress-old/source/_posts/2012-03-07-use-singlecompile-to-compile-and-run-a-single-source-file-easily-in-vim.markdown

 }
 ```

-Now execute `:SCCompileRun` (or press `F10` if you have set the key mapping
+Execute `:SCCompileRun` (or press `F10` if you have set the key mapping above),
-above).
-You should see some compilation errors displayed on the screen now:
+then you will see some compilation errors displayed on the screen:

 ![]({{ post_file_url }}/4.png)

-Now press any key to dismiss the error messages.
+Press any key to dismiss the error messages.
 Now let's open the Vim
 [quickfix][] window by executing `:cope`:

 ![]({{ post_file_url }}/5.png)